Project Runway El Djazair: Challenge

 Green background and WINNER means the designer won Project Runway El Djazair.

 Blue background and WIN means the designer won that challenge.

 Light blue background and HIGH means the designer had one of the highest scores for that challenge, but did not win.

+Teal background and ADV means the designer advanced to Finale.

 Orange background and LOW means the designer was in the bottom two, but was not eliminated;

 Red background and OUT means the designer lost and was out of the competition.

 Season 2

 The second season of the television show Project Runway El Djazair began airing on 26 October 2024, features 12 designers who compete to become "the next big Algerian designer".
 The season concluded on 28 December 2024, with Sakina Laidi being announced the winner.